jessepav/lacygoill-wiki-backup/vim/vim9.md

 But you can *not* omit `s:` when  inside a legacy function; even if it's defined in a Vim9 script.

 ##
-## After importing items from a script, I've updated the latter and re-imported the items.

-    $ tee <<'EOF' /tmp/exported.vim
-        vim9script
-        export const MYCONST = 123
-    EOF

-    $ tee <<'EOF' /tmp/import.vim
-        vim9script
-        import MYCONST from './exported.vim'
-        echo MYCONST
-    EOF

-    $ tee <<'EOF' /tmp/update.vim
-        silent edit /tmp/exported.vim
-        :% substitute/123/456/
-        silent write
-    EOF

-    $ vim -Nu NONE -S /tmp/import.vim -S /tmp/update.vim -S /tmp/import.vim

-    123˜
-    123˜

-### Their definitions has not changed!
-Why?

-Once a  Vim9 script file has  been imported, the  result is cached and  used the next time the same script is imported.
-It will not be read again.

-To see the effects of your update, simply restart Vim:

-    $ vim -Nu NONE -S /tmp/import.vim

-    456˜

-##
 ## My global command is wrongly parsed as the `g:` global namespace!